Updated June 9, 2023

-In this routing, the routing table used should reflect the exact accurate and up-to-date information about the network topology.
+In this type of routing, the routing table must have exact, accurate, and up-to-date information about the network topology.
 Convergence time refers to how long the router takes to update the routing table with a new change in value during routing.
 Routing protocol with fast convergence time is preferable because disturbance can occur during the router to calculate networks for the optimal path.
-It can also be called an act of approach to a state where all routing tables have detailed information are in a steady-state.
+It can also be called an act of approach to a state where all routing tables have detailed information and are steady.

-The convergence time, which is updated by the router, should reflect the exact details about the values is known as accuracy.
+The convergence time, updated by the router, should reflect the exact details about the values, known as accuracy.

 The routing update mechanism is a process of information transfer between the neighboring routers.
-You can explain this as a router advertising its data information through broadcast or multicast at a specific time duration while routing.
-Various routing protocols have various time intervals.
+You can explain this as a router advertising its data information via broadcast or multicast at a specific time duration while routing.
+Various routing protocols have different time intervals.
 These routing updates contain information on routing protocols such as AS, AD, matrix values, and interface details.

-1. Autonomous system: AS can be defined as a collection of routers with similar routing table information, simply defined as the boundary line for routing protocol.
-It can be one-to-one or one-to-many and can also be defined by a numeric value.
-As numbers define it, an internet assigned numbers authority provided a range from 1-65535
+1. Autonomous system: AS can be defined as a collection of routers with similar routing table information, simply defined as the boundary line for the routing protocol.
+It can be one-to-one or one-to-many and can be defined by a numeric value.
+As numbers define it, an internet-assigned numbers authority provided a range from 1-65535

 This is of two types.

 2. Interior gateway protocols: These are used in data transfer to share routing information between routers in the same autonomous system.
 Some examples of interior gateway protocols are RIPv1, RIPv2, IGRP, and OSPF.

 3. Exterior gateway protocols: These are used in data transfer to share routing information between routers in the different autonomous systems.
-An example of exterior gateway protocols is the Border gateway protocol.
+An example of an exterior gateway protocol is the Border gateway protocol.